 AI Prompt Character Limits: A Practical Guide to Prompt Engineering

 The quality of AI output depends heavily on prompt design.
 However, writing longer prompts does not automatically produce better results.
 Understanding each model's token limits and maximizing effectiveness within those constraints is the core of prompt engineering.
+This guide goes beyond surface-level tips, covering tokenizer internals, the Lost in the Middle problem, and practical prompt templates you can use immediately.

 Context Windows and Token Limits